aman-dutta/Matrimonial/readme.md

 # Matrimonial

-This is a project on implementing the node.js,javasscript which uses mongoDB as a database and Passport.js for Authenticationa
+This is a project on implementing the node.js,javasscript which uses mongoDB as a database and Passport.js for Authentication.

 ## Installation